-Have you ever told a story about one of your children and, while talking, you feel like the only one in the room who knows what it’s like to raise this type of human?
+Have you ever told a story about one of your children and, while talking, you feel like the only one in the room who knows what it’s like to raise this type of strong-willed child?

 People look at you with perplexed looks.
-You are left standing there feeling like the only one in history to struggle through parenting.
+You’re left standing there feeling like the only one in history to struggle through parenting.

-Your kid never throws themselves on the sidewalk as if their limbs no longer can support their body weight, all the while screaming like you are hurting them.
-Yea, mine have never done that either (insert sarcasm).
+Your kid never throws themselves on the sidewalk as if their limbs no longer can support their body weight, all the while screaming like you’re hurting them.
+Yeah, mine has never done that either.
+[Insert sarcasm.]

-Sometimes its easy to look around at the other moms running this race with us and think that it just comes easy to them.
-They seem to enjoy every single moment (even the hard, smelly moments).
-They enjoy it so much so that they continue to have more children which can easily make me feel like I am really not cut out for this since I can barely handle (and enjoy) the two I have.
+Sometimes it’s easy to look around at the other moms running this race with us and think that it just comes easy to them.
+They seem to enjoy every single moment—even the hard, smelly moments.
+They enjoy it so much so that they continue to have more children which can easily make me feel like I’m really not cut out for this since I can barely handle—and enjoy—the two I have.

 As an infant, she screamed like a pterodactyl for hours and weeks, unable to be content.
 It was like something was in her driving her to push for something better, something more.